syl22-00/pocketsphinx.js/README.md

     ... and so on

 Then, make sure you load all these generated JavaScript files (`mdef.js`, `variances.js`, etc.) before you load `pocketsphinx.js`.

-There is an issue with `file_packager.py` when trying to compile large files, which is often the case with acoustic models.
-The generated JavaScript code has very long lines which seem to be longer than what is allowed by interpreters.
-We have a modified version of the tool that gets around that issue.
-Until it is resolved upstream, you can use our modified version: https://github.com/syl22-00/emscripten/blob/master/tools/file_packager.py

 # 3. API of `pocketsphinx.js`